 Ku Bar Leicester Square – Ku Bar is one of the largest gay & lesbian bars in London, with an area to suit every occasion.
 Enjoy a quiet after-work drink or date at the chic cocktail bar on the first floor.
 Or head downstairs to the Ku Klub where DJs blast out tunes until the early hours of the morning.
 We love the vibe at this gay hotspot and have no doubt you will too!

-Dalston Superstore – It might sound like a supermarket, but actually Dalston Superstore is an eclectic LGBT space boasting a bar, a gallery, an all vegan-cafe, and a performance space.
+Dalston Superstore – It might sound like a supermarket, but actually Dalston Superstore is an eclectic LGBT space boasting a bar, a gallery, one of London’s all-vegan restaurants, and a performance space.
 Their weekly drag brunches are a firm favourite, but keep an eye on their events calendar as theirs always something fun and fabulous to look forward to.

 The Best Gay & Lesbian Nightclubs in London